Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     parsl.load(config)
     ```

-    1. Unlike the prior example, here `max_workers_per_node` is defining the maximum number of concurrent jobs in total and not the maximum number of jobs run per node.
+    1. Here, we are defining the maximum number of MPI applications to run at once per allocation.

-    2. This is recommended in the Parsl manual for jobs that spawn MPI processes.

-    3. The `SimpleLauncher` should be used in place of the `SrunLauncher` for `PythonApp`s that themselves call MPI.
+    2. The `SimpleLauncher` should be used in place of the `SrunLauncher` for `PythonApp`s that themselves call MPI.

     Now we launch the VASP jobs: